Necessary prior knowledge

 Practical exercises in the Terminal

 Each chapter includes multiple practical examples associated with the developed concept.
-The source code for all exercises is public on GitHub.
+The source code for all exercises is at GitHub.